 - The first column defining labels of the dots

 - The following two columns containing numeric values that will be used as x- and y-coordinates.
 These values will define the positions of the dots in the chart.
 You can have more (numeric) columns, but you'll need at least two.

 The values do not have to be of the same measure (in our examples, the GDP is in US-Dollars and the life expectancy is in years).

-data setlooks like this, you can copy it into Datawrapper and click "Upload and continue".
+data setlooks like the table above, you can copy it into Datawrapper and click "Upload and continue".